The Texas Builder Who Cracked the Code of Luxury Offsite, And Now Is Giving It Away

 A 10,000-square-foot Colorado ranch erected in five days.
 No lumber piles, no weather delays.
 Just cranes setting precision-engineered steel panels into place.

-This is the reality of DARIO, a panelized shell system that emerged from one builder's decades-long quest to reimagine construction itself.
+This is the promise of the DARIO Shell Package, a panelized steel shell system that emerged from one builder's decades-long quest to reimagine construction itself.

 From frustration to innovation